 You have a break (fracture) of the arm, wrist, or hand.
 This may be a small crack in the bone.
 Or it may be a major break, with the broken parts pushed out of position.
 Most fractures will heal without surgery.
 But you may need surgery if the bones are far out of place or if the break is near the elbow.
-Treatment is with a special sling called a shoulder immobilizer, or a splint or cast, depending on where the fracture is.
-This fracture takes 4 to 6 weeks to heal.
+Treatment is with a special sling called a shoulder immobilizer, or a splint or cast, depending on the type of fracture and where the fracture is.
+This fracture takes 4 to 6 weeks or longer to heal.
 The cast may need to be changed in 2 to 3 weeks as swelling goes down.

 Follow these guidelines when caring for yourself:

 If you were given a shoulder immobilizer, leave it in place.
 This will support the injured arm at your side.
 This is the best position for bone healing.
 The shoulder immobilizer can be adjusted.
 If it becomes loose, adjust it so that your forearm is level with the ground (horizontal).
 Your hand should be level with your elbow.